-The Context, Structure, and Fundamental Point of the Text
+The Context, Structure, and Fundamental Point of Turning the Other Cheek

 The subject pericope is located within the section of Matthew often entitled “The Sermon on the Mount” (which includes chapters 5-7).
 Jesus previously had been preaching that “the kingdom of heaven is near” (4:17), and the sermon explains what are sometimes called “the rules of the kingdom.”
 These rules are unlike any laws or codes that have ever existed, as they call for a radical change of behavior that stems from a change of heart.